siscia/solar-project/solar.md

 ### Light Penetration

-Light of specific wavelength does not interact with material that are not muliple of that wavelenght, this property is exploited to let light penetrate the first layer of a multijucntion cell down to the last layers.
+Light of specific wavelength does not interact with material that are not multiple of that wavelength, this property is exploited to let light penetrate the first layer of a multijunction cell down to the last layers.

-To let the light be absorbed in the most efficient way the material with the smaller wavelength are stacked on top.
+Absorb the light in the most efficient way is only a matter of choose what wavelength absorb first, if we absorb first the light of wavelenght 2*n the junction of wavelenght n won't absorb anything.

+The junctions that absorb the smaller wavelength are stacked on top of the junctions with bigger wavelength.

 ### Current Flow

-As any other component the pn-junction need to obey to Kirckchoof law, this means that the current that flow into a junction must be the same that flow out of the junction.
+As any other component the pn-junction need to obey to the Kirchhoff laws, this means that the current that flow into a junction must be the same that flow out of the junction.

-To address this problem two main design emerged, the monolythich multijucntion and the stacked multijunction.
+To address this problem two main design emerged, the monolithic multijunction and the stacked multijunction.

-#### Monolythich
+#### Monolithic

-In a monolythich multijunction the different layer are stacked directly one on top of the other, and the current produce by any single layer must be extremely well tuned.
+In a monolithic multijunction the different layer are stacked directly one on top of the other, and the current flow between the different cell in serie.

-If a junction produce the wrong current it will act as load, heating the multijucntion cell itself, heading to a loose of efficiency, and consuming power directly.
+If a junction produce the wrong current it will act as load, heating the multijunction cell itself, heading to a loose of efficiency, and consuming power directly.

+For this reason the single junctions must be carefully tuned to produce the right ammount of current with the expected inlumination, the junction are tuned modifing slightly the dope ammount.

 #### Stacked

-In a stacked multijucntion cell the different layers are completely isolated.
+In a stacked multijunction cell the different layers are completely isolated from each other.

-The problem of different current in different cell is avoided by design, but, as tradeoff, such cell required trasparent conctacts that are not ready yet.
+The problem of different current in different cell is avoided by design, but, as trade-off, such cell required transparent contacts that are still not easy to produce.

-The rest of the techinical exploration will so focus on the monolythich multijucntion cell.
+The rest of the technical exploration will so focus on the monolithic multijunction cell.

-## Techinical exploration of a multijunction monolythic solar cell.
+## Technical exploration of a multijunction monolithic solar cell.

-A single layer of every monolythic solar cell consist of:
+A single layer of every monolithic solar cell consist of:

 1. Windows
 2. Emitter